 For more information go to: Colorectal Cancer Alliance or the American Cancer Society Source: Centers for Disease Control & Prevention.

-Be Well is an employee wellness program provided through the Eastern Highlands Health District through funding from the CT Department of Public Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.